ddnimara/Google-Coding-Challenges/Reverse Game Of Life/Readme.md

 * Time wise, by applying further checks (in special cases) to avoid redudant column checking (c1,c2) (see code for more details).

 Final time complexity is O(m 4<sup>n</sup>), as we iterate m times (i = 0 to m-1), and in each iteration we check every possible pair (c1,c2) (4<sup>n</sup>).
-Because n is at most 10, the exponent is 'handable'.
+Because n is at most 10, the exponent is 'handleable'.
 Note that it is cruical to make sure n <= m as n is located at the exponent.